opattison/olivermakes/about/index.md

 ---

-I am Oliver Pattison, a designer focused on the future of the web.
+I am <span class="p-name">Oliver Pattison</span>, a designer focused on the future of the web.
 My main interests are archiving, usable and universal design, mobile technology, and photography.

 I currently live in Washington, DC.
 I am originally from New York City.

-<div class="feature">I am available for hire. <a href="mailto:{{ site.author.email }}" rel="me">Get in touch</a> by email if you have a project in mind.</div>
+<div class="feature">I am available for hire. <a href="mailto:{{ site.author.email }}" rel="me" class="u-email">Get in touch</a> by email if you have a project in mind.</div>

 ## About this site